nexusformat/definitions/sphinx/source/volume2/NXDL/base_classes/NXcrystal.rst

 other classes included:
     :ref:`NXdata`, :ref:`NXgeometry`, :ref:`NXlog`, :ref:`NXshape`

-symbol list:
-    These symbols will be used below to coordinate dimensions with the same lengths.

-    ``n_comp``
-        number of different unit cells to be described

-    ``i``
-        number of wavelengths

 documentation:
     Template of a crystal monochromator or analyzer.
 Permits double bent monochromator comprised of multiple segments with anisotropic